Art: My

 History: High on

-the top floor, Mister Askew taught us about Richard the Lionheart and the
+the top floor, Mister Askew's early lessons were about Richard the Lionheart and the

 Askew, a good humoured teacher of the firm but fair sort.
-His handling of front
+And his handling of front

 row chatterboxes Lindsay Hawkes and Ann Howe gave the class some wonderful